Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 Natural examples:

-• “I lowkey want to move abroad.”
+“I lowkey want to move abroad.”

-• “I’m lowkey nervous about the interview.”
+“I’m lowkey nervous about the interview.”

-These sound like real inner thoughts, not internet slang pasted into a sentence.
+These sound like real inner thoughts.

 What are common mistakes people make using lowkey?